-1. I will make movement a part of my daily life
+1. I will make movement a part of my daily life.

-And just because you may have been playing fast and loose with your sports gear now, doesn’t mean that it’s too late to turn around bad habits.
-If you’re thinking of taking up a new sports activity in the new year, make sure you do your research as to which proper gear you’ll need and seek professional advice as to the proper way to wear/use what you’ve bought.
+And just because you may have been playing fast and loose with your sports gear now, doesn’t mean it’s too late to turn around bad habits.
+If you’re thinking of taking up a new sports activity in the new year, make sure you do your research and seek professional advice about the proper gear you’ll need and the proper way to use it.

-3. I will ask for help when I need it
+3. I will ask for help when I need it.

-4. I will see a doctor about my nagging aches and pains
+4. I will see a doctor about my nagging aches and pains.

-Sunlight is the best source of Vitamin D3, it can be a little challenging to soak up some rays in the dead of winter.
-Thankfully, many of the same foods that are high in calcium are also packed full of Vitamin D, such as wild-caught fish, fortified dairy, soy, and nuts.
-You can also get it from sources such as eggs, liver, and shitake mushrooms.
+Sunlight is the best source of Vitamin D3, but it can be a little challenging to soak up some rays in the dead of winter.
+Thankfully, many of the same foods that are high in calcium are also good sources of Vitamin D, such as wild-caught fish, fortified dairy, soy, and nuts.
+You can also get Vitamin D from eggs, liver, and shitake mushrooms.